 As a full stack developer, you must know the nitty-gritty of website development including APIs, databases, and server configuration.
-They must possess expertise in at least one backend language (PHP, Java, C#, Ruby, Python) and respective backend framework (Django, Spring, .Net, Express.js, Rails).
+They must possess expertise in at least one backend language (PHP, Java, C#, Ruby, Python) and respective backend frameworks (Django, Spring, .Net, Express.js, Rails).

 Database management is also an essential part of full stack.
 They must be able to work with basic database functionalities like storing, creation, management, manipulation, and deletion of data.
 Knowledge of database software like Oracle, MySQL, NoSQL, PostgreSQL is one of the core skills of a full stack developer.

 Apart from this, if you want to become a full stack developer, then you must learn/gain knowledge of:

 - Become familiar with complete web development process starting from user experience, server configurations, business logic, database integrations, to deployment and optimization

 - Learn modern development approaches and concepts like continuous integration, continuous delivery, DevOps, and agile

 - Acquire knowledge of design aspects, testing, and programming concepts like object-oriented design, microservices, cloud, automation, and REST APIs

 Start with mastering one backend and frontend framework and gradually you can move ahead with other frameworks/technologies.
 It takes years and months to become an experienced full stack developer.

 Full Stack developers are like a ‘one-man army’ for organizations that work in a fast-paced environment and continuously enhance their products/apps to satisfy their customers’ needs.

 - Understanding of database structure, algorithms, and processes